derrickreimer/sequenced/README.md

 ## Schema and data integrity

-The currently published version of this gem is not concurrent-safe.
-Undefined behavior will occur if you attempt to use this in production with multiple workers
+**This gem is only concurrent-safe for PostgreSQL databases**.
+For other database systems, unexpected behavior may occur if you attempt to create records concurrently.

-You can mitigate this somewhat by applying a unique index to your model.
-This will ensure that you can never have duplicate sequential ids within a scope, causing concurrent updates to instead raise a UniqueViolationException.
+You can mitigate this somewhat by applying a unique index to your sequential ID column (or a multicolumn unique index on sequential ID and scope columns, if you are using scopes).
+This will ensure that you can never have duplicate sequential IDs within a scope, causing concurrent updates to instead raise a uniqueness error at the database-level.

-It would also be a good idea to apply a not-null constraint to your sequential_id column as well if you never intend to skip it.
+It is also a good idea to apply a not-null constraint to your sequential ID column as well if you never intend to skip it.

-Here is an example migration for a model that has a sequential_id scoped to a burrow_id:
+Here is an example migration for a model that has a `sequential_id` scoped to a `burrow_id`:

 ```ruby
 # app/db/migrations/20151120190645_create_badgers.rb